kriskuiper/nuxt-add-to-cart/README.md

 - [ ] Improve styling all over the application
 - [ ] Clean up fetching data from the API
 - [ ] Clean up inconsistencies
+- [ ] Update README with the following
+  - Docs for testing
+  - Docs for deployment etc.